-Before you enact on your decision to remove bees and their hive, think about the information you have received as to the importance of bees in our environment.
+Think about the information you have received about the importance of bees to our environment before deciding to remove bees and their hive.
 If you are disturbed by only a few bees visiting your garden, it is highly unlikely you will need to exert the effort to remove the hive and bee population on your own.
-In this case, it is best to leave the visiting bees alone.
+In this case, it is advisable to leave the visiting bees alone.
 However, it is usually the case that bees build their hives in gardens or on the side of your home.
 In the event of a problematic bee presence, you should consider taking the following steps to solve the problem:

-If you have made the decision to remove a hive on your own, you must take care to identify bees and ensure that they really are the insect that you are dealing with.
+If you have made the decision to remove a hive on your own, you must take care to identify bees.
+You must also ensure that they really are the insect that you are dealing with.
 Bees are easily identifiable by their small, round and furry bodies that set them apart from wasps and hornets.
 The structure of the hive or insect nest is another way to double check your assumptions.
 Bees build their hives out of wax, while wasps and hornets usually construct their nests using mud or wood fibre.

 Now it is time to locate the hive if you have not already done so.
 If your house and garden is being overrun by bees, it is safe to say that there is a hive nearby.
 You may find it while inspecting your trees in the garden or the exterior walls of your home.
-In the case of the latter, the bees may have built their nest within the walls and are using a crack or opening as an entry point.
-If you have found this to be the case, hiring a professional pest control Cape Town company such as Pest Managers is almost always necessary should you wish to get rid of the bees completely.
+In this case, the bees may have built their nest within the walls and are using a crack or opening as an entry point.
+If you have found this to be the case, hiring a professional pest control Cape Town company such as Pest Managers is almost always necessary.
+This is because you wish to get rid of the bees completely.

 If you have found the nest to be on a tree nearby or in a built-up hive constructed onto the exterior walls of your home, you have a fair chance of removing it by yourself – although the process is not guaranteed to be a safe or particularly enjoyable experience.
-Step 4 requires you as the DIY hive remover to wear long-sleeved clothing, heavy clothes and coming in at first prize – a beekeeper suit.
-The latter, however, can be rather costly, so instead you can try to attach a veil to a wide-brimmed hat in order to protect your face, as well as wear gloves and tight pants and closed shoes so as to mimic a beekeeper suit.
+Step 4 requires you as the DIY hive remover to wear long-sleeved clothing, heavy clothing, or a beekeeper suit.
+The latter, however, can be rather costly, so instead you can try to attach a veil to a wide-brimmed hat in order to protect your face, as well as wear gloves and tight pants and closed shoes so as to mimic a beekeeper’s suit.
 You can sew or tape the seams and openings of your clothing for extra protection.

-Now that you have an appropriate vacuum, attempt to suck the bees up when they are busy swarming.
-You will be able to tell when bees are actively swarming by the way in which they cover one particular area – piled on top of one another forming a thick layer – which usually occurs during the warmest hours of the day.
+Now that you have an appropriate vacuum, make sure to suck the bees up when they are busy swarming.
+You will be able to tell when bees are actively swarming by the way in which they cover one particular area – piled on top of one another.
+This is forming a thick layer.
+This usually occurs during the warmest hours of the day.
 When you notice this, kit up appropriately and begin vacuuming from the bottom of the swarm.
 Make sure to hold the head or hose of the vacuum around 5-7 cm away from the bees and carefully move the vacuum around until you have sucked up as many bees as you can.

 Once you have captured every bee you can see, place an airtight lid or cap on the vacuum to ensure it is perfectly sealed.

-Release the bees in a safe environment, give them to a willing pest control Cape Town company give them to a beekeeper.
-If the latter is not an option, you can take the bees into a forested area and leave the bag open for them to exit and map a new path out for themselves.
+Release the bees in a safe environment, give them to an experienced beekeeper.
+If the latter is not an option, you can take the bees into a nearby forest and leave the bag open for them to exit.
+This will enable them to map a new path out for themselves.
 Sometimes, however, the bees will not leave the bag so willingly, and may need some coaxing to get out.
 You can either carefully cut the bag open or use an appropriate smoker to force them to exit.

-Why pest control Cape Town companies believe you should not be afraid of bees
+Why pest control companies believe you should not be afraid of bees

 Parents often instil fear of bees in their children which is carried on generation after generation, creating a harmful cycle of misinformation.
 It is the bee’s ability to inflict a painful sting in self-defence that scares most people, especially if they are allergic to the stings.
-However, it is important to realise that a bee can only sting once, as the act ends its life, meaning that it uses its sting as a last resort in order to protect the hive or itself in the face of what it perceives to be a great danger.
+However, it is critical to realise that a bee can only sting once, as the act ends its life.
+Therefore, it uses its sting as a last resort in order to protect the hive or itself in the face of what it perceives to be a serious danger.
 For most of us, a sting means a few minutes of mild to moderate pain at most.

 The following are some reasons that bees should be admired instead of feared: